How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 - Updated infotainment UI.

-- Wireless Android Auto available on higher trims.
+- Wireless Android Auto is available on trims.

 - Software update required to enable Android Auto (dealer dependent).